Urobotos/Sandworm/README.md

 ### 📡 Proximity Inductive Probe SN-04 PNP and Initial Z Homing:
 For accurate **Z homing**, it's recommended to **preheat the nozzle** to prevent residual filament from interfering with the probe. <br>
-<i>(Subsequent guidance operations can proceed normally, even with the residual filament left bent after the initial one).</i>
+<i>(Subsequent homing operations can proceed normally, after the initial homing, the residual filament remains bent).</i>

 #### Why Preheat the Nozzle?
 - Especially after printing is complete, during nozzle cooling, **some filament may leak out** and solidify at the tip of the nozzle.
 If this filament remains after cooling, it can interfere with homing.